mattdavis0351/mongodb-labs/README.md

 ### Using MongoDB and Python3 With PyMongo

 - [PyMongo](exercises/04_mongo-with-python.md):  Learn the recommended way to work with MongoDB and Python.
 These exercises show you how to convert the Mongo Query Language into easy to use Python code.
+-[Web Services With Mongo and Python](exercises/05_python-mongo-webservice.md) teaches us how an API may integrate with MongoDB.

 ---